pnnl/ExaGO/README.md

 - Bruce Palmer

 ## Acknowledgement
-This package is being developed as a part of [ExaSGD](https://www.exascaleproject.org/wp-content/uploads/2019/10/ExaSGD.pdf) project under the [Exascale computing project](https://www.exascaleproject.org/).
+This package is developed as a part of [ExaSGD](https://www.exascaleproject.org/research-project/exasgd/) project under the [Exascale computing project](https://www.exascaleproject.org/).

 ## Copyright
 Copyright &copy; 2020, Battelle Memorial Institute.

-ExaGO is a free software distributed under a BSD 2-clause license.
+ExaGO<sup>TM</sup> is a free software distributed under a BSD 2-clause license.
 You may reuse, modify, and redistribute the software.
 See the [license](LICENSE) file for details.

 ## Disclaimer